What is an Eco Resort: The Ultimate Guide

 Luxurious, eco friendly, pristine beaches – these are the terms that come to mind when you think about an Eco Resort.
-But what exactly does it take to be an eco resort?
-Can any resort or hotel change a few parts of their establishment (like switching to eco friendy products or energy saving lightbulbs) and then label themselves as “eco”?
+But what is an eco resort?
+Can any resort or hotel change a few parts of their establishment (like switching to eco friendly products or energy saving lightbulbs) and then label themselves as “eco”?

 With many hotels, lodges, and resorts jumping on the eco and sustainable buzz, “greenwashing” is becoming more and more prevalent.
-So what is a true eco resort and where can you find them?
+So what is an eco resort and where can you find them?
 Here is the eco travel guide to this hot topic.

 Please note, this article has been updated in 2024 with the latest tips and advice for choosing an eco resort.